ITO Section 182 | Offences and penalties

 (1) Any person who commits any offence specified in column (2) of the Table below shall, in addition to and not in derogation of any punishment to which he may be liable under this Ordinance or any other law, be liable to the penalty mentioned against that offence in column (3) thereof:—

-S. No. Offences Penalties Section of the Ordinance to which offence has reference
+S. No. Offence Penalty Section of the Ordinance to which offence has reference

-1A Where any person fails to furnish a statement as required under section 165, 165A or 165B within the due date.
+Where any person fails to furnish a statement as required under section 165, 165A, 165B or 165C within the due date.

 Such person shall pay a penalty of Rs.
-5,000 if the tax was paid within the due date and the statement is filed within 90 days.
-Otherwise, a penalty of Rs.
-2,500 per day of default, subject to a minimum of Rs.
-10,000.
-Note: If no tax was required to be deducted or collected, the minimum penalty is Rs.
-10,000.
+50,000 if the person had already paid the tax collected or withheld by him within the due date for payment and the statement is filed within ninety days from the due date for filing the statement and, in all other cases, a penalty of Rs.
+2,500 for each day of default from the due date subject to a minimum penalty of Rs.
+10,000:Provided that where it stands established that no tax was required to be deducted or collected during the relevant period, minimum amount of penalty shall be ten thousand Rupees.

-1AA Where any person fails to furnish a wealth statement or wealth reconciliation statement.
+Where any person fails to furnish wealth statement or wealth reconciliation statement.

 Where any person fails to furnish a foreign assets and income statement within the due date.

-Such person shall pay a penalty of 2% of the foreign income or value of the foreign assets for each year of default.
+Such person shall pay a penalty of 2 percent of the foreign income or value of the foreign assets for each year of default.
 116A

 1B